|Periode:||Semester 2, Blok III|

 cajo [dot] terbraak [at] wur [dot] nl

-- This is a compulsory course in the Master Statistical Science for the Life and Behavioural sciences / Data Science.
+- This is a compulsory course in the Master’s programme of the specialisation Statistical Science for the Life & Behavioural sciences.